 The William S. Dietrich II Institute for Writing Excellence, launched in January 2020, is designed to support and enhance a vibrant writing culture on campus.
-It includes some long-standing initiatives, and it will develop new programs in the coming year.
+It includes some long-standing initiatives, as well as new developments.

 Programs and Initiatives